-With four directors and a cast including John Wayne, Robert Mitchum, Henry Fonda, Sean Connery, Richard Burton and Hollywood's leading German Curt Jurgens, this dramatic account of the D-Day landings is an epic in every sense.
+With four directors and a powerhouse cast including John Wayne, Robert Mitchum, Henry Fonda, Sean Connery, Richard Burton and Hollywood's leading German Curt Jurgens, this dramatic account of World War II's D-Day landings is an epic in every sense.
 Despite the scope, every character makes an impression in one of the most ambitious and expertly assembled war movies of all time.

 Darryl F Zanuck

 Just about the war film to end them all, with more than 50 stars - one of them, Richard Todd was actually in Normandy on D-Day - this is a massive reconstruction of the events leading up to 6 June 1944, when the Allied forces invaded Nazi-held Europe.